-Good husbandry and bio-security measures are vital to control and eradicate animal disease.
-Further information on animal diseases is available from Defra.
+Good husbandry and bio-security measures are vital to control and eradicate animal disease - see further information about Avian Influenza (bird flu).

-Legislation is in place to ensure that the welfare of animals is protected during transport.
-We achieve this by carrying out inspections on the road, at markets, abattoirs etc.
+Legislation is in place to ensure animal welfare is protected during transport.
+We achieve this by carrying out inspections on the road, at markets and at abattoirs.

-Further information on animal welfare during transport is available from Defra.
+See further information on animal welfare during transport from DEFRA.

-Fallen stock can no longer be buried or burnt in the open because of the risk of disease spread through groundwater or air pollution.
+Fallen stock can no longer be buried or burnt in the open due to the risk of disease spreading through groundwater or air pollution.
 Animals must be taken to or collected by an approved knacker, hunt kennel, incinerator or renderer, either by private arrangement, or under the National Fallen Stock Scheme.

-The commercial document that accompanies each consignment must be retained for two years by the owner of the carcase, the haulier and the destination premise.
+The commercial document that accompanies each consignment must be retained for 2 years by the owner of the carcass, the haulier and the destination premise.

-For more detailed information please see Animal health and welfare downloads.
+For more detailed information, refer to our Animal health and welfare downloads.